What is Cultural Shock and How to Avoid It?

 Understanding a new language can be very easy for some people, but for others, it can be very challenging.
 Language barriers are a common factor that causes cultural shock because it is such an important aspect of communication and comprehension.

-To avoid the negative effects of language issues, it is important to properly prepare yourself before traveling.
+To avoid the negative effects of language issues, it is important to properly prepare yourself before travelling.
 You should always attempt to learn the foundation of your native language so you can communicate with others.

 3. Food